poet and fiction writer

 before his return, we sit against

-toad plunges from the muddy bank and my son makes an electric connection, asking do cats always really land on their feet?
-My thought flutters: his mother has a cat, but that would
+a twinning tree at the edge of the water, fishing.
+A lopsided toad plunges from the muddy bank and my son makes an electric connection, asking do cats always really land on their feet?
+My thought flutters: his mother has a cat, but that would be that, so instead I reply, often yes.
+It’s because of kinesthetic awareness.
+I explain: so like a cat pondering a mouse, he mulls his new-found fact, bats it around, wringing pleasure from every tremble.

 He casts and reels, his

 internal dynamo spins, the blue arc leaps: Dad, why don’t I live with you?
 A shudder, my hesitation: for the first time I wish this young Sherlock wasn’t quite so deft.
 For all our closeness, he’s grown out of this place and into a realm of fading light.
-Only the ether of questions
+Only the ether of questions links us, and each year my answers come harder, but strained as they may be, they are the lone gift a man

 I point after the two just-